 For example, famous saxophonists like Sonny Rollins or Wayne Shorter saw many different jazz eras come and go, but they are each sorted into the era where they first became recognized as sax pioneers.

-Our eras of jazz saxophone playing are definitely a simplification of the history of jazz saxophone.
+Our eras of jazz saxophone playing simplify jazz saxophone history.
 However, we have to draw lines somewhere!
 Remember, these are loose and porous categories.
 Certainly, many famous saxophone players on the list could appear in several categories.

 We’ll look at famous saxophone players from these eras: